-If you are a full family of 6, we’d definitely recommend looking at an 8 person tent just because the extra room can come in handy.
+If you are a family of 6, we’d definitely recommend looking at an 8 person tent just because the extra room can come in handy.

 Six person tents are great for people that have 3 – 6 people that are looking to cap their weight that they have to carry around.

-1. Coleman Sundome 6 Person Tent:
+1. Coleman “Sundome” 6 Person Tent

 Another Coleman and another style, the Sundome is a hexagonal dome tent that can fit six at a pinch, but is ideal for three or four.

 Despite its simplicity it has some nice details.
 A lantern hook overhead comes in handy after sunset, and there are two mesh gear pockets on the walls.
 There’s a mat for the door, which helps keep dirty boots (and dirt) out of the interior.

-2. Coleman WeatherMaster 6 Person Tent:
+2. Coleman “WeatherMaster” 6 Person Tent

-As the name suggests this is a rugged tent.
+As the name suggests this one is a rugged tent.
 The fabric seems tough, and the walls have Coleman’s WeatherTec system to keep the rain out.
 Poles are heavy duty 11 mm fiberglasses.

 The WeatherMaster isn’t cheap for a six-person tent, but the build quality and performance make it a great choice for a few nights in the woods.

-3. Coleman Instant Tent 6 Person Tent:
+3. Coleman Instant Tent 6 Person Tent

-With 90 square feet of interior space, and close to six feet of headroom, its cabin-style interior is roomy enough for three and all their stuff.
+With 90 square feet of interior space and close to six feet of headroom, this tent’s cabin-style interior is roomy enough for at least three adults and all their stuff.
 It’s also a good bit lighter at 24 pounds.

 The current six-person model has a few updates to the design, including reflective guy ropes to help you avoid tripping at night.
-Like its bigger brother it uses Coleman’s WeatherTec system to keep the rain out, but it doesn’t come with a rain fly.
+Like its bigger sibling, this instant tent uses Coleman’s WeatherTec system to keep the rain out, but it doesn’t come with a rain fly.